-The purpose of the Teacher Education Program (TEP) at UT Martin is to provide education professionals with the knowledge, skills, and dispositions necessary to become effective facilitators of learning.
-Graduates of the TEP will be disposed to view teaching as an act of being a facilitator of student growth and whose professional practice is characterized by reflection, active learning, inquiry, and assistance to others to unlock their potential.
+The purpose of the Educator Preparation Program at UT Martin is to provide education professionals with the knowledge, skills, and dispositions necessary to become effective facilitators of learning.
+Graduates of the Educator Preparation Program will be disposed to view teaching as an act of being a facilitator of student growth and whose professional practice is characterized by reflection, active learning, inquiry, and assistance to others to unlock their potential.
 Upon completion of the program, candidates must demonstrate that they are capable of instructing, reviewing, and critically analyzing their own performance as well as the performance of their students.

-The conceptual framework for initial licensure of the Teacher Education Program at The University of Tennessee at Martin defines specific outcomes for participants of the curriculum.
+The conceptual framework for initial licensure of the Educator Preparation Program at The University of Tennessee at Martin defines specific outcomes for participants of the curriculum.
 The basis for best professional practice embraces the following: (1) knowledge, skills, and application; (2) reflective practice; and (3) professional and ethical behavior.

 • demonstrate subject-matter expertise.

 • make the subject meaningful to all students.

 • demonstrate knowledge of curriculum development and design.

 • demonstrate the use of information technology as a teaching/learning tool

 • understand the importance of professional, state and national standards to teaching.